withastro-utils/utils/packages/formidable/README.md

 # Astro Formidable

-Allow you to use formidable for request parse
+Allow you to use formidable for request parse.

+> **Deprecate** because Astro now support `multipart/form-data` by default

 ## Usage